 Recently included in Artsy’s list of The Top 15 Art Programs in the country, the Art and Social Practice MFA is a three-year, flexible residency program (online or in person) combining individual practice, group work, community partnerships, and experiential learning with diverse faculty.
 The program’s blend of critical and professional practice, alternative pedagogy, collaborative social engagement, and transdisciplinary exploration produces an immersive educational environment.
 As part of the flexible residency format, students can be in Portland or away making work in diverse locations.
 As an extension of the program’s unique approach, graduate students have the opportunity to collaborate directly in ongoing projects including:

 King School Museum of Contemporary Art (KSMoCA)

 KSMoCA is a contemporary art museum inside of Dr. Martin Luther King, Jr. School (PreK-5th) in NE Portland, OR.
 KSMoCA’s programs are collaboratively developed with the school community, PSU students, and a team of artists.
 KSMoCA recently expanded to form the Harriet Tubman Center for Expanded Curatorial Practice.

 An artist-led set of programs and classes held at the Columbia River Correctional Institution, a minimum-security prison in Portland.
 Past programming includes an Artist Residency for incarcerated artists, a variety show produced inside the prison, and graduate student-initiated special projects.

-The program accepts approximately six students annually.
+The program accepts five students annually.
 The deadline for applying is in the first two weeks of January.
 Interested persons are encouraged to make arrangements to visit the program.

 Video by Salty Xi Jie Ng, 2019.